AI Tools for R

 - https://github.com/features/copilot

-- Basic idea: Integrate directly into R Studio (or other IDEs)
+- Basic idea: Integrate directly into your IDE

 - Copilot tries to predict what you want to do next